-- Angular Units type of units for measuring rotation. - Coordinate Points used to define the orientation of axes used and the type of units used in the system. - Coordinate Systems (Coordinate Reference Systems) a complete definition needed to express the context of a set of map data. - Datum Shifts (Datum Transformations) parameters to transform coordinates from one datum to another. - Ellipsoids an ellipsoid gives a horizontal datum its size and shape.
-An ellipsoid does not have an origin and cannot be used as a base model for coordinates on its own. - Envelopes defines a geographic area of use for a particular object. - Horizontal Datums more commonly referred to as just "datum" is the base model maps are built on.
+- All: used to define the orientation of axes used and the type of units used in the system. - Angular Units: type of units for measuring rotation. - Coordinate Systems: a complete definition needed to express the context of a set of map data. - Datum Transformations: parameters to transform coordinates from one datum to another. - Ellipsoids: an ellipsoid gives a horizontal datum its size and shape.
+An ellipsoid does not have an origin and cannot be used as a base model for coordinates on its own. - Envelopes: defines a geographic area of use for a particular object. - Horizontal Datums: more commonly referred to as just "datum" is the base model maps are built on.
 All coordinate systems must have a datum associated with them to be related to any other map.
-Without a known datum, coordinates are meaningless. - Linear Units units for measuring straight line, Cartesian distances. - Prime Meridians defines longitude values of meridians.
+Without a known datum, coordinates are meaningless. - Linear Units: units for measuring straight line, Cartesian distances. - Prime Meridians: defines longitude values of meridians.